Rank One Hilbert Geometries: Rank one Hilbert geometries: Generalization, Examples and Non-examples

 \subsection{Non-strictly convex examples.}

-Suppose $\G \leq \Aut(\Omega)$ is an infinite discrete subgroup such that $\Gamma$ is a relatively hyperbolic group with respect to a finite collection of free abelian subgroups of rank at least two.
-Then we claim that: \emph{$(\Omega, \Gamma)$ is a rank-one Hilbert geometry}.
+Suppose $(\Omega,\Gamma)$ is a divisible Hilbert geometry where $\Gamma$ infinite and not virtually abelian.
+Assume that $\Gamma$ is a relatively hyperbolic group with respect to a finite collection of free abelian subgroups of rank at least two.
+Then we claim that: \emph{$(\Omega, \Gamma)$ is a divisible rank one Hilbert geometry}.
 The proof of this follows from Remark \ref{rem:rk-one-cc}(B) and Proposition \ref{prop:iso-sim-implies-rk-1} (see below).
-This claim implies that the divisible non-strictly convex examples discussed in Section \ref{sec:eg-div-hil-geom} (that are neither simplices nor higher rank symmetric domains) are all examples of rank-one Hilbert geometries.
+This claim implies that the divisible non-strictly convex examples discussed in Section \ref{sec:eg-div-hil-geom}, that are neither simplices nor symmetric domains of rank at least two, are all examples of rank one Hilbert geometries.